HL7/ig-template-davinci/includes/burdenReduction.md

 * DTR can be triggered by a CRD hook.
 It allows captures of information needed to support prior authorization requests and that can be included as part of the request
 * PAS can be used to submit a prior authorization based on a requirement identified by CRD and using information gathered by DTR

 All three implementation guides can be used together and intersect in that they perform business functions related to prior authorization.
-However the first two IGs also offer functionality that's unrelated to prior authorization.
-The guides can function independently in a number of ways:
+However, the first two IGs also offer functionality that's unrelated to prior authorization.
+The guides can function independently in several ways:

 * CRD can provide information unrelated to prior authorization and 'special documentation'.
 For example, providing an estimate of patient cost, suggesting appropriate use criteria, identifying duplicate therapies, etc.
 * CRD can identify a need for prior authorization and/or special documentation but, instead of linking to a DTR solution, might simply point to a website or other documentation with guidance on the appropriate forms to complete